The Inkey List just dropped a new dewy SPF - here's what you need to know

 AM

 Of course, sensitive skin needs special treatment, so everything in this simple routine is designed to keep your skin barrier in balance.
 Hyaluronic Acid is a great way to boost your moisture levels while keeping inflammation at bay.
-Follow this with the 10% Urea: it's a great dense cream the hydrates without aggravating delicate skin.
+Follow this with the 10% Urea Moisturiser – a dense cream that hydrates without aggravating delicate skin.

 PM

-Firstly, you're going to need a great cleanser for easily upset skin – no drying alcohol or fragrant foams here.
+You're going to need a great cleanser for easily upset skin, ensuring that there are no drying alcohol or fragrant foams.
 Reach for the Oat Cleansing Balm, which gently melts makeup and comforts an out-of-balance complexion.

 AM

-If your skin is looking 50 shades of grey then chances are you have a load of dead skin cells sitting on the skin's surface.
-These are a pain because they absorb light rather than reflect it, hence the dullness.
+If your skin is looking 50 Shades of Grey, then chances are you have a load of dead skin cells sitting on the surface.
+These are a pain because they absorb light rather than reflect it.
 So, after washing your face with the Oat Cleansing Balm sweep the Glycolic Acid Toner over skin to remove the build of dead skin cells so that the shiny new ones sit upfront.
 Follow with the Brighten Eye Cream to dial down dark circles.

 PM

-Remove any make-up with the Oat Cleansing Balm and then harness the powers of Vitamin C 30% serum.
-This antioxidant powerhouse works to brighten skin over time and protect skin from daily aggressors.
+Remove any make-up with the Oat Cleansing Balm and then harness the powers of the Vitamin C 30% Serum.
+This antioxidant powerhouse works to brighten skin over time and protect against daily aggressors.
 Finish with the Vitamin B, C, E Moisturiser to keep skin healthy and fresh looking.

 You Might Also Like